team-exor/eiquidus/README.md

 <h3 class="rich-diff-level-zero" align="center" name="eiquidus-open-bounty-program">:moneybag: eIquidus Open Bounty Program :moneybag:</h3>
 <h3 class="rich-diff-level-zero" align="center">:moneybag: DEVELOPERS WANTED: We pay EXOR coins for quality pull requests :moneybag:</h3>

-Before getting too excited, please note that for now, the average payment will likely be equivalent to the price of a cup of coffee, depending on the complexity and usefullness of the pull request.
+Before getting too excited, please note that for now, the average payment will likely be equivalent to the price of a cup of coffee, depending on the complexity and usefulness of the pull request.
 The open bounty means that we welcome any and all code submissions that improve the overall experience of the explorer in some way.
 We are generally more interested in bug fixes and feature enhancements that are useful for most users, and are less interested in coin-specific changes that only benefit a small handful of users, although we do appreciate and support those types of updates as well.
 Payments will be decided on a case by case basis.
 If you are interested in submitting a pull request for payment, you may [create a new issue](https://github.com/team-exor/eiquidus/issues) for bugs, [start a new discussion](https://github.com/team-exor/eiquidus/discussions) for general updates, or contact the developer privately via Discord or Telegram using the links below to get an approximate quote on how much a particular fix or feature may be worth.

 <div align="center">
 <a href="https://discord.gg/dSuGm3y"><img src="https://img.shields.io/badge/Discord-Joe%20%5BTeam%20Exor%5D%235573-blue?style=for-the-badge&logo=Discord" /></a>&nbsp;